Table of Contents

 What Skills Does it Test?

-Each skill test has its own scoring range, but most schools look directly at the overall total, ranging from 200 to 800.
+Each skill test has its scoring range, but most schools look directly at the overall score total, ranging from 205 – 805.
+The mean score for the GMAT Focus Edition is 546.01.

 Join the newsletter.